Vincent9339/metaprivBIDS-Outer/docs/examples.rst

             "<p style='margin-top: 16px;'> The user can based on this information choose to anynomise the data further by use of the methods from the preview page or manually outside the program discard rows with a user-specficed threshold",

-            "Step 13: To access the data privacy risk on a field level we can use the Genrate CIG Heatpmap button.<br>" + " This gives the user the opportunity to directly view which quasi-identfiers contribute the most to the overall risk in the dataset." +
+            "Step 13: To access the data privacy risk on a field level we can use the Generate CIG Heatpmap button.<br>" + " This gives the user the opportunity to directly view which quasi-identfiers contribute the most to the overall risk in the dataset." +

             "<p style='margin-top: 16px;'> For example, here we see that Age has a very high contribution to the risk factor whereas Sex and Salary-class contribute less.",